-Blue or grey are good for suits; stark black is not recommended as you will not see the shape of the suit.
+Blue or grey are good for suits; stark black is not recommended as you will not see the suit’s shape.
 Lightly pinstriped suits are also fine.
-A jacket is suggested for the headshot, although we can do versions with and without jacket or tie, when requested.
+A jacket is suggested for the headshot, although we can do versions with and without a jacket or tie when requested.

-Ties should be business like and not too colourful.
-A tight pattern works better than a large bold designs.
-Tie should match the shirt well, in both colour and tone.
+Ties should be business-like and not too colourful.
+A tight pattern works better than large bold designs.
+Ties should match the shirt well, in both colour and tone.
 If in doubt, bring a second tie.

 Watches and glasses are fine to wear if you normally wear them.